 How can doctors determine whether or not I have relapsing endometriosis?

-As with the first surgical diagnosis of endometriosis, the best way to diagnose relapsing endometriosis is laparoscopic excision surgery.
+The best way to diagnose relapsing endometriosis is laparoscopic excision surgery.

 What can I do to stop endometriosis from returning after surgery?